Toy

 17-27 cm

-Stylistically, the Biewer Terrier is long-haired and short, while personality-wise, they are friendly, caring, and born entertainers.
+In terms of appearance, the Biewer Terrier is long-haired and short, and when it comes to their personality, they are friendly, caring, and born entertainers.
 They are the perfect family pet!
-However, there are some habits and behavioural issues with the Biewer Terrier that you should be aware of before adopting.
+However, as with all pets, there are some habits and behavioural issues with the Biewer Terrier that you should be aware of before adopting.

 In this breeder guide, we’ll go over all the main things you need to know about a Biewer!

 For a while, the dog was seen as an exclusive canine only available to the rich.
-Many German celebrities promoted this idea, including singer Margot Eskens, who referred to the breed as Biewer Yorkshire Terrier a la Pom Pon.
+Many German celebrities promoted this idea, including singer Margot Eskens, who referred to the breed as Biewer Yorkshire Terrier as ‘la Pom Pon’.

 Although several other kennels were established – under the close eye of Gertrud and Werner – popularity waned for the breed in the late 90s.

 Luckily for the breed, the second wave of interest in the Biewer Terrier started in the 00s and continues today, thanks to it being introduced to America.
-The breed was finally recognized by American Kennel Club (AKC) as a full, purebred toy group dog.
+The breed was finally recognized by the American Kennel Club (AKC) as a full, purebred toy group dog in 2021.

 Biewer Terriers are a good choice for those looking for a happy and easily-pleased companion as their first-time pup.
 Like a lot of dogs, they don’t like being left alone for extended periods of time and prefer their homes to be as lively as possible for most of the day.
 They like young kids to play with and adults to attend to their grooming and petting needs.